TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 Self is merely a conventional name for the first argument of a method.
-A method defined as ``meth(self, a, b, c)`` should be called as ``x.meth(a, b, c)`` for some instance ``x`` of the class in which the definition occurs; the called method will think it is called as ``meth(x, a, b, c)``.
+A method defined as ``meth(self, a, b, c)`` should be called as ``x.meth(a, b, c)`` for some instance ``x`` of the kundi in which the definition occurs; the called method will think it is called as ``meth(x, a, b, c)``.

 See also :ref:`why-self`.

-How do I check if an object is an instance of a given class or of a subclass of it?
+How do I check if an object is an instance of a given kundi or of a subkundi of it?
 -----------------------------------------------------------------------------------

 Use the built-in function ``isinstance(obj, cls)``.
 You can check if an object